jonnor/machinehearing/tinyml2021/anomalytechicalrooms.md

-# Acoustic Condition Monitoring using Anomaly Detection on microcontroller
+# Anomaly Detection on microcontroller for Acoustic Condition Monitoring

 ## Talk proposal